-- Change My PIN Launches the Self-Service App with the Change My PIN operation, allowing you to change the PIN of your issued device. - See the Self-Service App features section in the Self-Service App guide. - Change My Security Phrases Launches the Self-Service App with the Change My Security Phrases operation, allowing you to change the security phrases you use for authentication. - See the Self-Service App features section in the Self-Service App guide. - Collect My Certificates Launches MyID Desktop with the Collect My Certificates workflow, allowing you to collect packages of soft certificates that have been requested for you by an operator.
+- Change My PIN Launches the Self-Service App or the MyID Client for Windows with the Change My PIN operation, allowing you to change the PIN of your issued device.
+See the Self-Service App features section in the Self-Service App guide or the Changing your PIN section in the MyID Client for Windows guide. - Change My Security Phrases Launches the Self-Service App or the MyID Client for Windows with the Change My Security Phrases operation, allowing you to change the security phrases you use for authentication.

+See the Self-Service App features section in the Self-Service App guide or the Changing your security phrases section in the MyID Client for Windows guide.

+Collect My Certificates - Launches MyID Desktop with the Collect My Certificates workflow, allowing you to collect packages of soft certificates that have been requested for you by an operator.